red/docs/preprocessor.md

     <valueN>  : value to match.
     <caseN>   : code to be included if last tested value matched.
-    <default> : code to be included no other value matched.
+    <default> : code to be included if no other value matched.

 **Description**